MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/outlook/manage/manage-updates-new-outlook-windows.md

 # For valid values of ms.service, ms.prod, and ms.topic, see https://review.learn.microsoft.com/en-us/help/platform/metadata-taxonomies?branch=main

 title: Manage updates in new Outlook for Windows
-description: Describes how to manage updates in new Outlook for Windows which will deliver features through a Targeted Release or Standard Release ring.
+description: Describes how to manage updates in new Outlook for Windows that deliver features through a Targeted Release or Standard Release ring.
 author:      JanelleMcIntosh-MSFT # GitHub alias ms.author: janellem ms.service: outlook